xlsrln/cat/site/rules.md

 #### Liveries
 - Custom liveries, numberplates and team liveries are optional but encouraged
+- For each rally, everyone in the team are encouraged to use a similar livery (not applicable to console players)

 #### Videos should
 - Capture the whole rally from setup to finish screen